 Resilient by Design

-Metal buildings also stand strong against wind events.
+Wind and Hail Events: Metal buildings also stand strong against wind events.
 MBMA testing shows metal buildings can withstand winds up to 170 mph.
-Industry studies confirm that metal roofing can withstand winds of 140 mph and are rarely damaged by hail.
-Read research on wind loads.
+Industry studies confirm that metal roofing can withstand winds of 140 mph and large-diameter hail impacts with cosmetic damage.
+Read research on wind loads and an executive summary on hail research.